11 Hollywood Secret Agents Who Are Awesome At Action Sports

 Spy films are inherently cool.
-If you didn’t want to be James Bond when you were a kid – most of us still do – then you were doing your childhood wrong.
-Either that or your parents kept putting ‘Agent Cody Banks’ on every time you asked for Bond.
+If you didn’t want to be James Bond at least briefly when you were a kid - in between dreams to be a blue train called Thomas and, more realistically, a postman with a cat - then you weren't doing childhood right.
+Either that or your parents kept putting 'Agent Cody Banks' on every time you asked for James Bond.

 The best thing about spies isn’t their shiny suits or their crazy new gadgets though, nor their (quite-frankly outrageous) luck with the opposite sex.
 No, no, no.